Uberi/University-Notes/PHIL271/PHIL271.md

 Aside: why does philosophy often result in outlandish claims and unusual results?
 Wittgenstein viewed philosophy as a therapeutic activity - language tempts people to think themselves into dead ends, and looking at the language itself can help us avoid this.

 Carnap proposed the concept of internal and external questions.
 Internal questions take place within a certain language framework/practice, and are answered with empirical evidence or using the rules of the framework.
 In contrast, external questions are questions about which language frameworks/practices we should be using, and are answered pragmatically.

+One criticism of the concept of internal/external questions, proposed by Quine, is that it implies there must be a sharp analytical (matters of meaning, argued outside of a language)/synthetic (matters of fact, which can only be argued within a language) distinction, while there is no real way to distinguish them in general.
+In other words, there's no generally applicable distinction between internal and external questions, so the distinction wouldn't be principled.

 According to Carnap, the outlandish claims are the result of confusion as to whether the philisophical questions are internal questions or external questions.
 For example, "Are there numbers?" as an internal question is obviously yes, because we use numbers all the time. on the other hand, as an external question "Are there numbers?" isn't a meaningful statement, because it's not talking about which framework to use.
 This confusion, Carnap says, is why philosophy results in outlandish claims.